xuehaiping/CSCE670_NCF/README.md

 ## Implementation details

-### embedding layer
+### Embedding layer
 - input -> embedding is a fully connected layer
 - we build 4 embeddings, user-MLP, user-GMF, movie-MLP, movie-GMF
-- if MLP is 3 layers, then embedding length is 2x predictive factors (see [evaluation](### evaluation))
+- if MLP is 3 layers, then embedding length is 2x predictive factors (see [evaluation](### Evaluation))

 ### MLP
-- ReLu activation
+- ReLu activation.
+[Here](http://machinelearningmastery.com/tutorial-first-neural-network-python-keras/) is an example
 - each higher layer has 1/2 the number of units
 - 3 hidden layers
-- last layer is lenth of predictive factors
+- last layer is length of predictive factors
     - each earlier layer is 2x the previous

 ### GMF

-### total system
+### Total system
 - pretrain GMF and MLP
 - ADAM during pretraining, vanilla SGD after

-### evaluation
+### Evaluation
 - leave one out evaluation
-- randomly sample 100 items not interacted by the user, and rank the test item among 100 items
+- randomly sample 100 items not interacted by the user, and rank the test item among 100 items (k fold cross-validation)
-- Hit rate and NDCG
+- Hit, rate and NDCG
 - random sample 1 interaction for each user as validation data, and tune hyper-parameters on it
 - sample four negative instance per positive instance
 - last layer of NCF = predictive factors, evaluated at [8,16,32,64]